 Box 1 reports the total amount of mortgage interest you paid to the mortgage company.
 This is the amount that can be deducted on a Schedule A as an itemized deduction if you are itemizing.

 Box 2 reports the number of points.
 These points represent the interest you paid in advance to improve your rate on your mortgage.
 Some taxpayers may also be allowed to deduct these.

 Box 3 is usually left blank.
 If you overpaid your interest, the lender will report any refund or credit for that year here.

 Box 4 can report many types of information that the lender needs to communicate to the homeowner.
 This can include:

 - Real estate taxes

 Box 5 is typically used for real estate taxes if they are not reported in box 4.

-If you were looking for information on Form 1098 T, please read Is My College Scholarship Taxable?
+For information on Form 1098-T, read Is My College Scholarship Taxable?